CT or P Problem and Symmetric Gapped Fermion Solution: Introduction, the Problem, and the Summary

-In \Sec{sec:Another-Solution}, we provide {another solution to this 1+1d CT or P problem of the chiral fermion theory via replacing its gapped Higgs phase to the SMG phase}.
-Namely, once we assume the gapped chiral fermion theory is not due to a mean-field mass or Higgs transition, but due to instead to a certain interacting SMG deformation, then the $\theta$ angle can be absorbed to the SMG interaction terms, thus the $\bar\theta$ angle is zero.

-In \Sec{sec:Conclusion}, we conclude by explaining some physics intuitions behind our solutions.
-We demonstrate the interplay between the SMG \cite{WangYou2204.14271} and the Laughlin's style of the flux insertion thought experiment \cite{Laughlin1981PRB}, namely threading a magnetic flux through the hole of the annulus or cylinder strip to induce the electric field and the 1+1d boundary anomalous current transport through the 2+1d bulk \cite{Wang2013ytaJW1307.7480, SantosWang1310.8291}.
+In \Sec{sec:Conclusion}, we conclude by explaining some physics intuitions behind our solutions. {In \Sec{sec:transition}, we explain in more detail the \emph{ordered} phase to the \emph{disordered} phase of the ${\bar{\theta}_{}}$ as an approximate analogy to the (algebraic-)superfluid to insulator type of quantum phase transition \cite{Fisher1989zza}.} In \Sec{sec:thought-exp}, we demonstrate the interplay between the SMG \cite{WangYou2204.14271} and Laughlin's style of the flux insertion thought experiment \cite{Laughlin1981PRB}, namely threading a magnetic flux through the hole of the annulus or cylinder strip to induce the electric field and the 1+1d boundary anomalous current transport through the 2+1d bulk \cite{Wang2013ytaJW1307.7480, SantosWang1310.8291}.